 Regardless of their performance at the box office, it can’t be denied that Johnson’s movies are focused on being crowd-pleasers and family entertainers.

 This hyper-focus on customer satisfaction also fuels the success of major brands like Amazon and Apple.
-Jeff Bezos repeatedly mentioned in letters to Amazon shareholders his desire for it to be the world’s most “customer-centric” company.
+Jeff Bezos repeatedly mentioned in letters to Amazon shareholders his desire to build the world’s most “customer-centric” company.
 Meanwhile, Apple’s products have dominated the American Customer Satisfaction Index for over two decades.

 As an investor, focusing on companies that have great customer satisfaction scores can be a winning formula.